 Recovery has given me my life back, the good and the bad — the feelings that a human is supposed to experience.
-It forced me to start showing up for life and learning how to cope with whatever “showing up” may entail.
-These things take time; I’m two years into my recovery, and I still face certain challenges, but there is a sense of pride in making it to the other side of an obstacle without needing drugs or alcohol to get there.
-Recovery is a muscle, something that gets stronger and stronger the more you work it and challenge yourself to build from that.
+It forced me to start showing up for life and learn how to cope with whatever “showing up” may entail.
+These things take time.
+I’m two years into my recovery, and I still face certain challenges, but there is a sense of pride in making it to the other side of an obstacle without needing drugs or alcohol to get there.
+Recovery is a muscle, something that gets stronger and stronger the more you work it and challenge yourself.

 Anything new is going to be uncomfortable, and anything worth doing is going to be hard.
 Nobody ever said recovery was going to be easy, but ask anybody in recovery, and I guarantee they will tell you that it’s worth it.